 At the Whole School SEND Summit, last week Edward Timpson (Minister of State, DfE) reiterated the importance of identifying pupils that are making “less than expected progress”.
 Not below average progress, or so many years behind lack of progress – but less than expected progress.
 There is an important difference and this is outlined in point 6.17: progress should be measured against the individual child’s potential, not someone else’s idea of what they ‘should’ be achieving.
 For more from me on this topic see here.

+Every school is required to identify and address the SEN of the pupils that they support (6.2 of the SEND Code of practice).
 So, to the leap that EVERY CHILD with a learning difficulty or SEN should have a written plan of support.

 Point 6.44 (page 100)